igorkll/syslbuild/README.md

                 ["any file", "/1/2/3/4/file", [0, 0, "0644"]],

                 // in this example, let's assume there was no /merge directory. this means that it will be created as a chain and will receive the rights [0, 0, 700]
-                // also note that the rights to directories are not overwritten. this means that if there is a directory "merge access rights 1/testdir" and "merge access rights 2/testdir" with different access rights, then the access rights will be taken from "merge access rights 1/testdir"
-                // with files, the opposite is true. the rights are being overwritten and will be taken from the last overwritten file. suppose if there is a file "merge access rights 1/file" and "merge access rights 2/file", then the access rights will be taken from "merge access rights 2/file"
+                // however, the access rights of all items inside the "merge access rights 1" and "merge access rights 2" directories will be moved to "/merge" and will correspond to the last rewrite
                 ["merge access rights 1", "/merge"],
                 ["merge access rights 2", "/merge"]
             ],